 Walk in tutoring centers offering assistance for most 100 & 200 level courses in Math & Computer Science and Science.
-Drop in tutoring is also available in Writing, Modern World Languages, Physics, Business & Economics courses, Athletic Training & Exercise Science courses, and Christianity and Western Culture (CWC).
+Drop in tutoring is also available in Writing, Modern World Languages, Physics, Business & Economics courses, Athletic Training & Biokinetics courses, and Christianity and Western Culture (CWC).

 Bethel University College of Arts and Sciences is happy to be able to provide free peer tutoring to struggling students.
 Request a tutor by filling out a “Request for Help” form and stopping by the Academic Enrichment & Support Center located in HC 324 to sign-up for an appointment.
 For more information on requesting an individual tutor, click here.

 The AESC faculty is happy to work with students who are trying to improve their approach to study skills, time management, and other academic issues.
 Meeting once means you will walk away with some solid suggestions.
 Making time to meet two or three times usually means that students successfully improve their behavior and grades.
 Request a appointment by filling out a “Request for Help” form and stopping by the Academic Enrichment & Support Center located in HC 324 to sign-up for an appointment.
 For more information on academic counseling, click here.